MercuriusDream/C99-6502/README.md

 The emulator is structured around several core modules.
 The CPU module (`cpu.c/.h`) implements the fetch/decode/execute loop with cycle accounting and interrupt handling (IRQ/NMI/Reset).
 Memory access is abstracted through a bus interface (`bus.c/.h`) using read/write function pointers, allowing different devices to be mapped into the address space.
 The memory module (`memory.c/.h`) implements a region-based system where the address space can be divided into RAM, ROM, and I/O regions.
 Each region can have different properties: RAM is readable and writable, ROM is read-only (write-protected), and I/O regions can have custom handlers for device emulation.

 All 6502 addressing modes are implemented in `addressing.c/.h` with proper page-crossing detection.
-The instruction system uses a 256-entry dispatch table with metadata (source files use `instruments_*` naming for historical reasons), where individual handlers implement operation semantics and timing.
+The instruction system uses a 256-entry dispatch table with metadata, where individual handlers implement operation semantics and timing.
 Stack operations (`stack.c/.h`) cover the $0100–$01FF range with both 8-bit and 16-bit push/pop support.
 Additional utilities handle execution tracing and binary loading.

 ## Memory Map